dreamportdev/Osdev-Notes/10_Going_Beyond/01_Going_Beyond.md

 NAME_OF_VARIABLE=value
 ```

-an example is the output of the `env` command in linux.
+An example of what environment variables look like is the output of the `env` command in most unix shells.

 ## Graphical User Interface